-Vendor Payment Request Forms (PRF) (Appendix F) and invoices may be submitted to the FMA on any day of the week (unlike timesheets which must be submitted according to the payroll schedule).
+Vendor Payment Request Forms (PRF) (9.D) and invoices may be submitted to the FMA on any day of the week (unlike timesheets which must be submitted according to the payroll schedule).
 The processing time for a PRF/invoice is approximately two (2) weeks.
 The vendor payment schedule is available through the FMA.
 Vendor checks are generated by TeleCheck and are mailed directly to the EOR (payments are not mailed to the vendor).
-After the EOR receives the vendor check, it is recommended that the EOR mail the check to the vendor as soon as possible to ensure prompt payment.
+After the EOR receives the vendor check, it is recommended that the EOR mail/deliver -the check to the vendor as soon as possible to ensure prompt payment.
 For phone/internet payments, the EOR must send the payment to the phone/internet company's main billing address (with the payment coupon).
 It is not recommended that phone/internet payments be attempted through kiosks or at local phone/internet stores (e.g., T-Mobile or Cricket) since these payments are frequently rejected by TeleCheck.
+Uncashed checks may be voided by the FMA after six (6) months.

-Although an EOR may submit timesheets online (after completing necessary FOCoSonline training and paperwork), it is not possible to submit invoices online.
+Although an EOR must may submit timesheets online (after completing necessary FOCoSonline training and paperwork), it is not possible to submit invoices online.
 PRFs and invoices must be faxed or sent electronically to the FMA for processing.
-However, Iif a SDCB member/EOR has access to FOCoSonline, he/she may review his/her payments and monitor them as they are being processed.
+If a SDCB member/EOR has access to FOCoSonline, he/she should may review his/her payments and monitor them as they are being processed.
 In addition, the SDCB member, EOR, or AR may run reports through FOCoSonline to monitor spending activity.